elo-enterprises/k8s-tools/README.md

 # TroubleShooting

-Note that KUBECONFIG must be set for things to work!
+1. Note that KUBECONFIG must be set for things to work!
 Sadly `kubectl version` and others will often crash with confusing messages when it's undefined or set incorrectly.
+1. By default, the compose file shares the working directory with containers it's using.
+This means your manifests need to be in or below the working directory!